 Tucker Strauch, 136 YinD

-I’m 24 years old and am from Vail, Colorado.
+I am from Vail, Colorado.
 I graduated from Colby College with a degree in Government and Global Studies.
 I am a YinD volunteer currently serving in Sisaket province of the Isaan region.